-- 1 Northern Ireland and the Republic of Ireland form a Single Electricity Market, distinct from that operating in Great Britain. - 2 Analysis by Jurisdiction / Power Market and by Technology / Weather System is by portfolio valuation; analysis by Revenue Type is by 2015 expected revenue received by the project companies in the 31 December 2014 portfolio. - 3 Dominant winds in the British Isles are from the south-west and are generally driven by the passages of Atlantic cyclones across the country.
+1. Northern Ireland and the Republic of Ireland form a Single Electricity Market, distinct from that operating in Great Britain

+2. Dominant winds in the British Isles are from the south-west and are generally driven by the passages of Atlantic cyclones across the country.
 Dominant winds in Southern France are associated with gap flows which are formed when north or north-west air flow (associated with cyclogenesis over the Gulf of Genoa) accelerates in topographically confined channels.